karledenstal/moonborn/README.md

 - MCM will show respect from each quest giver + total respect

 ## Feature list
-- [ ] Need to complete quests for all Companions in order to progress main quest
+- [x] Need to complete quests for all Companions in order to progress main quest
-  - [ ] Doing radiant quests gives respect from each questgiver
+  - [x] Doing radiant quests gives respect from each questgiver
   - [x] Before Proving Honor (C01), you need 20 total respect
   - [x] Before doing The Silver Hand (C03), you need 60 total respect
   - [x] Before Blood's Honor (C04), you need 90 total respect.
+  - [ ] Get base amount of respect for joining Companions
 - [ ] New radiant quests
   - [ ] Hunt the Beast
     - [ ] Hunt a rogue werewolf (vague quest markers, new ability "Track")